- Current ecommerce trends and stats to stay ahead.

 Along with lower transaction fees compared to traditional credit card payment processors — around 1% compared to the average 3% — data security is higher and fraudulent payments are less likely to occur.

 It’s not all sunshine and rainbows, though.
 As with many new technologies, cryptocurrency’s complexity will deter users until enough of the population adopts the system and hesitancy drops.
 Companies like Amazon and eBay allow users to pay for goods using cryptocurrencies.
+Crypto exchange platforms play an essential role in enabling users to convert the cryptocurrencies that these online retailers accept.
 This will help boost the adoption of cryptocurrencies by the general public, who may be wary of making online purchases with digital currencies due to security concerns or lack of knowledge about how it works.

 El Salvador and other countries have started to accept Bitcoin as legal tender, which could be a sign that cryptocurrency truly is the currency of the future.